zholos/qml-legacy/README.txt

 an interface to a number of useful mathematical functions from the FDLIBM, Cephes and LAPACK libraries.

-This is version 0.1.7 of the Q Math Library.
-Only Windows, 32-bit Linux and 32-bit Darwin are currently supported, but the source code and build system are designed to be portable.
+This is version 0.1.8 of the Q Math Library.
+Only Windows, 32-bit Linux and 32-bit Darwin have been tested, but the source code and build system are designed to be portable.

 2. Licensing